bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 <!-- -->

--   11) In the STAMP analysis of the Humann results with the kos.spf file, what is the most significantly different KEGG pathway?
-What is the p-value for this KEGG Pathway?
+-   11) In the STAMP analysis of the Humann results with the kos.spf file, what is the most significantly different KEGG category?
+What is the p-value for this KEGG category?

 <!-- -->